golo-lang/golo-netbeans/README.md

 * Menu bar : "Run > Run Golo Project"
 * Toolbar : click on the Golo logo beside the "Build" button.

+###Build plugin

+Open the plugin in Netbeans, right-click on the project and choose "Create NBM".
+You will then find the .nbm in "/build".

 ##Troubleshooting